boldingd/EclipsePhaseContent/FurryPandering.md

 ### Lycan

 The Lycan is a variant critter morph, designed to resemble a werewolf.
-It is primarily aimed at horror and fantasy fans , and is available in several varieties, designed to mimic different varieties of werewolves from different sources.
+It is primarily aimed at horror and fantasy fans, and is available in several varieties, designed to mimic different varieties of werewolves from different sources.
 (A tailless variant is particularly popular with fantasy ARG players.)

-Unfortunately, the morph is a conventional transgenic pod, and so it is not capable of transforming into a human form.
+Unfortunately, the morph is a conventional transgenic pod, and so it is not capable of *transforming* like the werewolves of legend.

 The morph is restricted on some habitats, because of its enhanced musculature and claws.